coursinhill/fcc-seu-server-updater-onbase-cli/README.md

-  list      List all applications found by the Server Updater rollback  Roll back the application with the supplied ManagedComponentId with the specified backup start     Start the application with the supplied ManagedComponentId stop      Stop the application with the supplied ManagedComponentId update    Install an update for the application with the supplied ManagedComponentId
+  list      List all applications found by the Server Updater rollback  Roll back the application with the supplied ManagedComponentId with the specified backup start     Start the application with the supplied ManagedComponentId state     Commands related to the state stored within the updater package stop      Stop the application with the supplied ManagedComponentId update    Install an update for the application with the supplied ManagedComponentId
 ```